pjdevs/pjdevs.github.io/content/alka.md

 +++
 title = "ALKA"
 date = "2023-01-01"
-description = "A 3D online co-op PvE FPS made in collaboration with multiple universities in Québec"
+description = "Gameplay and network programmer on an online co-op PvE FPS made in collaboration with multiple universities in Québec"

 [extra]
 index = 0